2016 Alpine Skiing World Cup – Women's combined

 The Women's Combined competition in the 2016 FIS Alpine Skiing World Cup involved three events, first a super-combined (downhill and one run of slalom), and then two Alpine combined (a Super-G and one run of slalom).
-Under the rules in effect at the time, three races in the discipline were required to award a crystal globe to the discipline champion (and, in a change, fewer than three races might still be sufficient, after no crystal globes were handed out in the discipline for the three previous seasons).
+At that time, FIS rules stipulated that a minimum of three races in a discipline were necessary to award a crystal globe to the discipline champion.
+This was a change from previous seasons, where fewer than three races resulted in no crystal globe being awarded for the discipline.